-- Bible Residency (At least one of the three General Education Biblical Foundation courses must be taken at Bethel.) - Students entering Bethel with 26-58 credits (transfer levels 3 and 4) are exempt from one Biblical Foundations course. - These students are encouraged to take THE201 and an Interpreting Biblical Themes (J) course. - Students entering Bethel with 58 or more credits (transfer levels 5 and 6) are exempt from two Biblical Foundations courses. - These students should be encouraged to take an Interpreting Biblical Themes (J) course. - All students, regardless of the number of credits with which they enter Bethel must take at least one Biblical foundations course at Bethel.
+- Bible Residency (At least one of the three General Education Biblical Foundation courses must be taken at Bethel.) - Students entering Bethel in 2018: - With 26-58 credits or who have a completed MNTC degree are exempt from one Biblical Foundations course.
+These students are encouraged to take THE201 and an Interpreting Biblical Themes (J) course. - With 58 or more credits or who have a completed AA, BA, or BS degree are exempt from two Biblical Foundations courses.
+These students are encouraged to take an Interpreting Biblical Themes (J) course. - Students entering Bethel in 2019 or later: - With 30 or more credits or who have a completed MNTC degree are exempt from one Biblical Foundations course.
+These students are encouraged to take THE201 and an Interpreting Biblical Themes (J) course - With 60 or more credits or who have a completed AA, BA, or BS degree are exempt from two Biblical Foundations courses.
+These students are encouraged to take an Interpreting Biblical Themes (J) course - All students, regardless of the number of credits with which they enter Bethel must take at least one Biblical foundations course at Bethel.